Clamata/Clamata/README.md

 Computer science student
 ------------------------

 My name is Klaudiusz.
-I'm a computer science student fascinated by technology and constantly exploring new ways to solve problems through programming.
-I also have a strong interest in art and enjoy creating, whether it’s through writing code or crafting illustrations.
+I'm a computer science student fascinated by technology.
+I enjoy exploring the space where technology, problem-solving, and creativity meet whether through code, data, or visual expression.
 For me it’s all about the joy of bringing ideas to life in different forms.

 ### Skills